-TVRA 7769X Fieldwork in Electronic Media

-200 hours of fieldwork plus conference hours to be arranged; 3 credits Placement in a professional electronic media organization for intensive supervised assignment.
+TVRA 7769X Fieldwork in Electronic Media 200 hours of fieldwork plus conference hours to be arranged; 3 credits Placement in a professional electronic media organization for intensive supervised assignment.
 Joint supervision by a faculty member and member of the organization.
 Regular conferences with faculty supervisor.
 Preparation of written report on fieldwork experience.
 Prerequisite: matriculation in the M.S. or M.F.A. program and permission of the deputy chairperson.

-TVRA 7772X Broadcast and New Media Journalism

-Analysis and evaluation of broadcast and new media news, editorials, commentaries.
+TVRA 7772X Broadcast and New Media Journalism 45 hours; 3 credits Analysis and evaluation of broadcast and new media news, editorials, commentaries.
 Examination of network and local news operations.
 Relationship between print and electronic news reporting considered in terms of their effect on the audience.
 Historical study of the concepts of free speech, investigative reporting, and the right of citizens' access to government information.
 Prerequisite or corequisite: Television and Radio 7701X [701X].

-TVRA 7776X The Television and Radio Documentary

-Development of radio and television programs to inform and persuade audiences.
+TVRA 7776X The Television and Radio Documentary 45 hours: 3 credits Development of radio and television programs to inform and persuade audiences.
 Comparison of the effect on audiences of different methods of presentation.
 Future trends in television and radio for social purposes.
 Spring term.
 Prerequisite or corequisite: Television and Radio 7701X [701X] or 786.5X or permission of the deputy chairperson.

-Internship courses

-TVRA 7781G Video Post-Production Theory and Practice

-Study and application of television post-production theory and technique.
+Internship courses TVRA 7781G Video Post-Production Theory and Practice 15 hours lecture, 90 hours laboratory; 4 credits Study and application of television post-production theory and technique.
 Students will receive instruction on digital editing systems and assemble short programs from prerecorded footage and originally produced audiovisual sources.
 Emphasis is placed on the aesthetics of content creation and applied technique.
 Prerequisite: matriculation for the M.F.A. degree in television production.

-TVRA 7782G Advanced Problems in Studio and Field Video Production

-Study and application of production theory and technique.
+TVRA 7782G Advanced Problems in Studio and Field Video Production 15 hours lecture, 60 hours laboratory; 3 credits Study and application of production theory and technique.
 Students receive training in creative content development, electronic media aesthetics, and production management.
 All aspects of pre-production, production, and post-production are considered.
 Students will write, produce, and edit short form video programs in both studio and location production environments.
 Prerequisite: Television and Radio 7781G [781G].

-TVRA 7783G Seminar in Television Program Production I

-15 hours lecture, 60 laboratory; Independent work; 4 credits Independent research, development, direction, and production of a television program suitable for broadcast.
+TVRA 7783G Seminar in Television Program Production I 15 hours lecture, 60 laboratory; Independent work; 4 credits Independent research, development, direction, and production of a television program suitable for broadcast.
 Rotation of advanced crew assignments for in-studio and remote location productions.
 Development of a suitable production report.
 Review and approval of work in progress by faculty member.
 Prerequisite: Television and Radio 7782G [782G].

-TVRA 7784G Seminar in Television Program Production II

-15 hours lecture, 60 hours laboratory; Independent work; 4 credits Independent research, development, direction and production of a television program suitable for broadcast.
+TVRA 7784G Seminar in Television Program Production II 15 hours lecture, 60 hours laboratory; Independent work; 4 credits Independent research, development, direction and production of a television program suitable for broadcast.
 Rotation of advanced crew assignments for in-studio and remote location productions.
 Development of a suitable production report.
 Review and approval of work in progress by faculty member.
 Prerequisite: Television and Radio 7783G [783G].

-Minimum of 45 hours fieldwork each term; I credit each term Faculty supervised development and management of M.F.A. program production and production book.
+TVRA 7851G Thesis Development Minimum of 45 hours fieldwork each term; I credit each term Faculty supervised development and management of M.F.A. program production and production book.
+Prerequisite: matriculation for the M.F.A. degree.

-Minimum of 45 hours fieldwork each term; I credit each term Faculty supervised development and management of M.F.A. program production and production book.
+TVRA 7852G Thesis Development Minimum of 45 hours fieldwork each term; I credit each term Faculty supervised development and management of M.F.A. program production and production book.
+Prerequisite: matriculation for the M.F.A. degree.

-Minimum of 45 hours fieldwork each term; I credit each term Faculty supervised development and management of M.F.A. program production and production book.
+TVRA 7853G Thesis Development Minimum of 45 hours fieldwork each term; I credit each term Faculty supervised development and management of M.F.A. program production and production book.
+Prerequisite: matriculation for the M.F.A. degree.